nidafarooqui/nidafarooqui.github.io/_posts/2016-08-28-design-phase.md

 So I'm just going to start off by writing from the very beginning on what I know about web development.

-This will probably be a long series but it will be unassuming (hopefully) to the reader, pretending you don't know anything about web development.
+This'll probably be a long series but it will be unassuming (hopefully) to the reader, pretending you don't know anything about web development.

 When you talk about web development, the problem arises, well, where do you begin?